Make Your Crunchy Snack Work for YOU. Behind the Yellow Door...the RIGHT Snack!

 Nutter Puffs from PopChips (Peanut Butter).
 If you like peanut butter...a lot...then give these puffs a try.
 They are not as crunchy as normal snacking puffs.
 We'd say these are almost a cereal/snack hybrid.
 At first taste, we found the peanut butter flavor too much.
 But over time, the snack grew on us.
 Each serving has 130 calories (27 puffs!), 2g fiber and an impressive 5g of protein.
 The sodium is also on the lower side of the crunch snack spectrum.
 The ingredients are so simple: peanut butter, corn, peanut flour.
 There are 2g sugar in each serving due to the peanut butter.
 Two other flavors are available: Peanut Butter and Chocolate and Honey Peanut Butter.

-Chunyu Crispy Mushrooms (Sour Cream & Onion).
+Snak Yard Shiitake Mushrooms.
 Wow.
 The crunch.
 This may be the crunchiest snack of Tier 2.
-The ingredients tell the story: fresh shiitake muchroom, vegetable oil, maltose, salt, sour cream & onion seasoning.
+The ingredients tell the story: fresh shiitake mushroom, vegetable oil, maltose, salt, seasoning.
 Because the mushroom of choice is shiitake, the fiber amount impresses, 4g per serving.
 Protein at 2g is not as impressive.
 We let this snack squeak into Tier 2 because the vegetable base -- real vegetable, not "flour".
-There are 7g of sugar, not added, but natural.
-This could be a deal breaker for many.
-There are 6 other flavors.
-All are quite mild.
+There are 10g of sugar and 4g are added.
+Not good!
+But again, there's a lot to like here.
+If you are avoiding sugar, try this brand's version, D&J with its 8g total sugar of which 2g are added.
+We think Snak Yard's are tastier.

 Simple Mills Almond Flour Crackers (Sea Salt).
 We first tried the cheddar flavor from this brand and found them dull in taste.
 BUT then we tried the basic fine ground sea salt flavor and it is much better.
 These crackers are gluten-free and have pure ingredients that make them a winner for many.
 We think 150 calories for a serving of crackers is high.
 However, there are 8g of healthy fats in there that come from the nut and seed flour blend.
 And we also like that there is ZERO sugar and 3g protein.
 The fiber is weak at 2g.